 He has worked in many remote Africa and served with various United Nations Peacekeeping Operations in war-torn countries including Lebanon, Côte d’Ivoire, and Liberia.
 He worked for over 10 years as a Physician and Consultant with the Ghana Armed Forces and the 37 Military Hospital, Accra.
 Dennis also co-founded the internationally award-winning Bisa Health Application, allowing anyone with a smartphone to interact with medical professionals from the palm of their hand.
 Dennis studied for his postgraduate degrees at Hebrew University and the University of California Berkeley.
 He is also a graduate of the MIT Entrepreneurship Bootcamp and the Harvard University’s Global Healthcare delivery program.
 He was recently appointed to the Board of the National Health Insurance Authority (NHIA), in Ghana which the task of achieving universal health care and financial risk protection for all Ghanaians.

-As a Cheng Fellow, Dennis will focus on using the power of social capital to pioneer Wala Blood Service, an innovative digital marketplace for blood donation, processing, and delivery to tackle the fatal consequences of blood shortages in Africa.
+As a Cheng Fellow, Dennis will focus on using the power of social capital to pioneer Wala Digital Health, an innovative digital marketplace for blood donation, processing, and delivery to tackle the fatal consequences of blood shortages in Africa.
 Wala will also enhance progress towards achieving the global SDG of Good health and Well-being.